-As the European Commission is preparing its Data Act, this new CERRE report provides concrete recommendations for effective data sharing governance, more specifically when a party has significant incentives not to share data.
+As the European Commission is preparing its Data Act, this new CERRE Tech, Media, Telecom report provides concrete recommendations for effective data sharing governance, more specifically when a party has significant incentives not to share data.
 The forthcoming data act should provide better incentives to stimulate two forms of data sharing: individual users’ data sharing and bulk data sharing between firms.

 Data sharing is seen by many as an effective means to safeguard competition in digital markets, allowing smaller players to get access to precious data.
 The authors of the CERRE report, Richard Feasey and Alexandre de Streel, have analysed current EU rules imposing data sharing and conclude these do not provide the comprehensive governance framework needed for data sharing to effectively take place.

-“Given the incentives a gatekeeper platform may have not to share data, and the potential for this platform to leverage into other markets, we recommend imposing an obligation to share data”, explain Richard Feasey.
+“Given the incentives a gatekeeper platform may have not to share data, and the potential for this platform to leverage into other markets, we recommend imposing an obligation to share data”, explains Richard Feasey.
 “The most important and difficult task for regulators lies in determining the type and scope of data that is to be shared and which organisations should be obliged to share it.
 We conclude that better incentives and governance are needed to stimulate two forms of data sharing in the EU: data about individuals and bulk data between firms.”

 Regulating recipients as well as donors

 Regulation for data sharing should not be viewed as being limited to the oversight of a small number of large platforms that might be obliged to share data.
 It also requires strict oversight of potentially a very large number of smaller firms that might seek access to such data.
 Regulators will need to establish an effective and comprehensive system of regulation of both donors and recipients of data to guard against misuse and to ensure trust on all sides.

 Sharing individual users data